Cosmology meets cohomology: Further examples

 \section{Further examples}

-In this section, we provide two further examples illustrating how to construct cosmologies associated to FRW integrals and the differential equations they satisfy.
-In particular, we show that there are no obstructions to extending the techniques applied in this work to loop-level.
-To illustrate this point, we construct the cohomologies for the one-loop two-site/two-point FRW integral as well as their differential equations in section \ref{sec:1L2S}.
+In this section, we provide two further examples illustrating how to construct cosmological correlators associated to FRW integrals and the differential equations they satisfy.
+In particular, we show that there are no obstructions to extending the techniques applied in this work to loop integrands.\footnote{To go beyond and explicitly perform the integral over the spatial loop momenta, one needs to account for the integration measure, which introduces new polynomials into the numerator of the integrals \cite{Benincasa:2024lxe} that can be naturally accommodated in the framework of relative twisted cohomology.
+While polynomial numerators don't pose any technical problems, numerators with square roots may need additional regularization: $\sqrt{\bullet} \to (\bullet)^{\frac{1}{2}+\delta}$ where $\delta$ is a regulator much like the dimensional regulator.
+We leave the technical details of the $L$-loop FRW problem to upcoming work.} To illustrate this point, we construct the cohomologies for the one-loop two-site/two-point FRW integrand as well as their differential equations in section \ref{sec:1L2S}.
 Then, in section \ref{sec:5pt}, we construct the cohomologies and associated differential equations for the tree-level three-site/five-point FRW wavefunction coefficient.
 Here, we see a new feature due to the degeneration of boundaries that will be present in most higher-site/point examples and explain how to account for this degeneracy.